-Connections Connect with other disciplines and acquire information and diverse perspectives in order to use the language to function in academic and career-related situations.
-1) Making Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language to develop critical thinking and to solve problems creatively.
-Examples of connections to other disciplines: Social Studies Causes and effects of immigration The arts How people use the arts as a means of expression 2) Acquiring Information and Diverse Perspectives Learners access and evaluate information and diverse perspectives that are available through the language and its cultures.
+1) Making Connections Connections Learners build, reinforce, and expand their knowledge of other disciplines while using the language Connect with other to develop critical thinking and to solve problems creatively. disciplines and Examples of connections to other disciplines: acquire information Social Studies and diverse Causes and effects of immigration perspectives in order The arts to use the language How people use the arts as a means of expression to function in 2) Acquiring Information and Diverse Perspectives academic and Learners access and evaluate information and diverse perspectives that are available through the career-related language and its cultures. situations.
 Example: Learners will develop and understanding of what motivates immigrates to seek a better future and life.
-Comparisons Develop insight into the nature of language and culture in order to interact with cultural competence Language Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through comparisons of the language studied and their own.
-Example: Learners will utilize language specific words and expressions commonly used when talking about immigration.
-Cultural Comparisons Learners use the language to investigate, explain, and reflect on the concept of culture through comparisons of the cultures studied and their own.
-Example: Learners will investigate, explain and reflect on reasons to immigrate and challenges that immigrants face.
-Communities Communicate and interact with cultural competence in order to participate in multilingual communities at home and around the world 1) School and Global Communities Learners use the language both within and beyond the classroom to interact and collaborate in their community and the globalized world.
-Example: Learners will inform others about the trials and tribulations of immigration.
-2) Lifelong Learning Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and advancement.
-Example: Learners will gain greater respect for people of diverse backgrounds and perspectives and a deeper understanding of how communities have been shaped by people of diverse backgrounds.
+1) Comparisons Learners use the language to investigate, explain, and reflect on the nature of language through Comparisons comparisons of the language studied and their own.
+Develop insight into Example: Learners will utilize language specific words and expressions commonly used when talking the nature of about immigration. language and culture 2) Cultural Comparisons in order to interact Learners use the language to investigate, explain, and reflect on the concept of culture through with cultural comparisons of the cultures studied and their own. competence Example: Learners will investigate, explain and reflect on reasons to immigrate and challenges that immigrants face.
+Communities 1) School and Global Communities Communicate and Learners use the language both within and beyond the classroom to interact and collaborate in their interact with cultural community and the globalized world. competence in order Example: Learners will inform others about the trials and tribulations of immigration. to participate in 2) Lifelong Learning multilingual Learners set goals and reflect on their progress in using languages for enjoyment, enrichment, and communities at advancement. home and around the Example: Learners will gain greater respect for people of diverse backgrounds and perspectives and a deeper world understanding of how communities have been shaped by people of diverse backgrounds.

 Lesson Planning Components Language Functions Related Structures/Patterns Vocabulary Expansion Identify events that caused people to relocate and discuss the related emotional, economic and social aspects.
 Past Tenses - Pluperfect Example: They relocated because that had been subjected They were sad that Examine emotional, social, political and economic challenges created by immigration.
 Subjunctive/indicative - adjective clauses Present/past Example: They seek/sought a country that Tier 1 Vocabulary related to immigration.
-Example: basic human rights Tier 2 Idiomatic expressions and language specific vocabulary Tier 3 Explore and categorize current issues created by immigration locally, nationally and globally.
-Prepositional phrases Example: For them Domain- specific vocabulary for interpretive tasks Provide possible solutions for supporting immigration globally Subjunctive/indicative - adverbial clauses Present/past Example: So that
+Example: basic human rights Tier 2 Idiomatic expressions and language specific vocabulary Explore and categorize current issues created by immigration locally, nationally and globally.
+Prepositional phrases Example: For them Tier 3 Domain- specific vocabulary for interpretive tasks Provide possible solutions for supporting immigration globally Subjunctive/indicative - adverbial clauses Present/past Example: So that